 - There may be a tender area of muscle when you touch it.

-- You may experience pain or tingling into the arms.
+- You may experience pain or tingling in the arms.

 What is a Neck Strain?

 A muscle strain is a tear of some of the muscle fibres.
-This may be just a few, in which case it is a grade one strain, or may be up to 90% of the muscles fibres, which would ge a grade 2 injury.
+This may be just a few, in which case it is a grade one strain, or maybe up to 90% of the muscles fibres, which would be a grade 2 injury.
 A full muscle rupture is a grade 3 injury, this doesn't often happen in the neck and isn't generally described as a neck strain.

 A neck strain is often the result of a sudden movement or force to the head or neck.
 This may happen from a fall or a car accident and is often referred to as whiplash.
 Similar pain in one or more of the neck muscles may also occur after holding an awkward position for a prolonged period, such as holding a phone between the ear and shoulder, or sleeping awkwardly (e.g. sitting upright).